-Good water quality means much more than having a nice place to swim.
+Good water quality means much more than having a nice place to swim or even potable water to drink.
 Virginia's streams, rivers, bays and coastal estuaries perform a long list of important functions that are critical to the state's economic and environmental health.

 Why is This Important?

-Clean water is essential to industrial and agricultural production and is a critical resource for the fishing and tourism industries.
 Clean water is a habitat for economically and ecologically important species; it is also necessary for the daily health and hygiene of every Virginian.
-Dirty water must be cleaned before being fit for most uses, incurring high costs for both public and private enterprise.
+Clean water is also essential to industrial and agricultural production and is a critical resource for the fishing and tourism industries.
+Dirty water must be cleaned before being considered fit for most uses, incurring high costs for both public and private enterprise.

 How is Virginia Doing?

 Virginia has agreed to substantially reduce its contribution to the nitrogen, phosphorous, and sediment loads in the bay by 2025 by following strategies outlined in a recently adopted Watershed Implementation Plan.
-Already, nitrogen pollution from Virginia has fallen from a total of 68.1 million pounds in 2009 to 62.6 million pounds in 2011; discharges of phosphorus have also dropped -- from 8.7 million pounds in 2009 to 8.3 million pounds in 2011.Discharges into the Chesapeake Bay (pounds per year)
+Already, nitrogen pollution from Virginia has fallen from a total of 68.1 million pounds in 2009 to 58.7 million pounds in 2015; discharges of phosphorus have also dropped -- from 8.7 million pounds in 2009 to 6.5 million pounds in 2015.Discharges into the Chesapeake Bay (pounds per year)

 |Source: Virginia Department of Environmental Quality, Watershed Implementation Plans|